Open-Science-Community-Saudi-Arabia/MOOCs/Frontend/README.md

 ```

 - If the output is not the version of your nodejs installation, install nodejs from [here](https://nodejs.org/en/download/)

-*Things to note*
-- Linting has been set up for staged commits in the repository.
-- We're using `eslint` for js linting, and `prettier` for code formating.
-- Please make it a point to install `eslint` and `prettier` plugins on vscode to aid in your coding process.
-- Your code has to be properly formatted and have the correct syntax for you to be able to commit your changes.
-- Make sure you attend to all warnings and errors before you commit your code

 ### Setting up the Frontend